apache/beam/website/src/_posts/2020-05-08-beam-summit-digital-2020.md

 -->

-As some of you are already aware, the 2020 edition of the Beam Summit will be completely digital and free.
-And as you would expect from the Apache Beam community, it is coming in fast; the Beam Digital Summit will be from June 15th to 19th, one moth away!
-The conference will be spread across the course of one week with only a couple of hours of program each day.
+As some of you are already aware, the 2020 edition of the Beam Summit will be completely **digital and free**.
+And as you would expect from the Apache Beam community, it is coming in fast; the Beam Digital Summit will be from **June 15th to 19th**, one moth away!
+The conference will be spread across the course of one week with a couple of hours of program each day.

 <!--more-->